arsuk/ip-mdb-demo-test/readme.txt

 delay property overides the automatic calculation of the interval between sending messages for a session so it will have an impact on tps and distribution.
 The restart property is 0 by default, it is the number of restarts the session can have after unexpected termination (-1 means always restart).
+The tool has a web interface so that test parameters can be interactively changed and tests restarted.
+A port number must be defined in the properties file to enable this.
+See the example jndi.properties and jndi.artemis.properties files provided.